The new American age

 Yet:

-So, the relative cost base in rapid growth countries goes up.
+So, the relative cost base in rapid-growth countries goes up.
 Add the cost of corruption.
 Don’t forget all the other things such as a biased justice system.
 And very poor protection for foreign investors.
 This cost base starts to look unattractive.
 High energy cost makes fizzy the bottle pop.

-We see the cost advantage of rapid growth countries evaporate.
+We see the cost advantage of rapid-growth countries evaporate.
 All the while, the competitive position of the US starts to improve by leaps and bounds.
 Shale oil and gas gave the US a cheap and reliable energy source.
 Natural Gas seems to flow out of their ears.
 And it has been so dirt cheap for so long that even the craziest business models seem to make sense today.
 If only energy cost is an important factor.

 If this is what you need, you deal with the transport cost.
 Oh yes, add the cost of operating in an uncertain legal environment.
 Don’t forget the cost of technology transfer.
 There is also the cost of industrial espionage.
 How about the cost of corruption?
 Tell me where the end of the long tail is.

 When those costs go above a certain threshold, you will think again.
-Is your business is in the tension field between energy cost and wages?
+Is your business in the tension field between energy cost and wages?
 Lower energy costs on one side and an unattractive cost stack abroad on the other might seal the deal for you.

 Add in: